vicevirus/vicevirus/README.md

 - 🔭 Some may label me a generalist, but it's simply because I enjoy learning new things.

 - 🌱 I can write working code, but writing a clean and scalable code?
-Not yet. 😢
+Unfortunately, not yet. 😢

 - ❓ Ask me anything about computer network, hardware, cybersecurity and programming in general.